mohanish12/useCasePythonScripts/README.md

 2. printSecDiag.py
 This script contains a function which takes as input a square matrix and prints the secondary diagnol elements of the square matrix.

+3. largWrdDict.py
+This script contains a function which takes as input a dictionary object and prints the longest word in the dictionary.

+4. fndNonRptChar
+This script contains a function which takes as input an array (string) and prints the first non repeatable character in the array

+pending- find the largest element in the dictionary